mkogax/GG_for_Arduino/README.md

 ## Console

-With GG, you can implement a command line interface on your Arduino and add your own commands.
+You can implement a command line interface on your Arduino and add your own commands.

-### Specifications
+### Communication specifications

 * Arduino standard serial(Serial)
 * 115200BPS / 8bit data length / non-parity